Zhang-Kevin16/CTF/nactf/rev/patience/writeup.md

 One interesting thing is that the call to 0x1053 isn't really a traditional call.
 But what is even more interesting is the fact 0x1053 is a recursive function which probably explains why the program takes so long to run.
 My initial instinct was just to jump over that recursive function.
 ![screenshot](jump.png)
 Nope.
 However, it does print out something which is likely the flag.
-Note that right after our recursive function we move it into `rdi` which means that the result of the print is likely dependent on the result of the recursive function.
+Note that right after our recursive function we move the result into `rdi` which means that the result of the print is likely dependent on the result of the recursive function.
 So we have to figure out what the recursive function is doing.

 # Recursive function breakdown